 Parents take on getting around:

-• If you want a more walkable, less overwhelming experience, Beijing felt calmer with kids.
+- If you want a more walkable, less overwhelming experience, Beijing feels calmer with kids.

 Air Quality, Cleanliness & Safety – The Parent Essentials

 This was one of my biggest worries before we went.
-Back in 2018, when we were living in India, all we ever heard about China was: pollution, smog, unsafe for kids.
+Back in 2018, when we were living in India, all we ever heard about China was pollution, smog, and being unsafe for kids.
 So when we finally visited this spring, I packed kiddie masks, hand sanitizer, and—if I’m honest—pretty low expectations.

-And here’s the surprise: it wasn’t nearly the headlines made it sound.
+And here’s the surprise: it wasn’t nearly as bad as the headlines made it sound.

 In fact, China impressed us with its clean roads, organized city planning, and thoughtful management of life for such a huge population.